Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Related Work

-In radiographic assessments, TMJ evaluation is performed based on the visible contours of the condyle and the glenoid fossa \cite{Kamelchuk01011996,KURITA1998142}.
-The principle of these methods is to define reference points on the mandibular condyle and determine their minimal distances to the articular fossa.
-Subsequently, these methods were adapted for the analysis of CBCT images on single sagittal sections and further extended to analyses in the coronal and axial planes \cite{Ikeda2009,Ikeda2011}.
+Assessment of TMJ configuration is commonly based on the spatial relationship between the mandibular condyle and the glenoid fossa.
+In radiographic assessments, this relationship has traditionally been evaluated using visible contours, selected reference points, and distances between the condyle and the articular fossa \cite{Kamelchuk01011996,KURITA1998142}.
+Similar principles have been adapted to CBCT data, initially on sagittal sections and subsequently in coronal and axial planes \cite{Ikeda2009,Ikeda2011}.

-Furthermore, the introduction of condylar analysis in relation to the midsagittal plane made it possible to conduct numerous studies on symmetry \cite{VITRAL2002,VITRAL2011,Ganugapanta2017}.
-Based on CBCT, detailed morphometric analyses of the temporomandibular joint have been conducted, including the definition of landmarks, measurement of distances and inclinations of the individual walls of the articular fossa and the condyle, along with appropriate population statistics \cite{ALHAMMADI2014}.
-Comparable studies have been conducted on the Chinese population \cite{Abdulqader2020}, including evaluation of condylar volume for normal occlusion, referring to \cite{AHN2018}, which indicates that reduced volume is an indicator of abnormalities associated with the articular disc.

-Using the described measurement methods and repeated acquisitions, a series of studies have been conducted to evaluate changes in subsequent examinations.
-Beyond asymmetry analysis, studies have also examined changes resulting from surgical procedures intended to compensate for asymmetry \cite{Choi2018}, changes in TMJ conditions resulting from different mandibular positioning \cite{Oliveira2020,Ramachandran2021}, changes resulting from occlusal splint placement \cite{KURITA1998142,Hasegawa2011}, and finally changes after splint therapy to evaluate therapeutic outcomes \cite{Taut2022,Kim2022,musa_quantitative_2024}.
-Some approaches evaluate TMJ changes during mandibular motion recorded with Zebris \cite{Enciso2003V} or other motion acquisition devices \cite{YANG2013}, integrating these recordings with static morphometric volume images to simulate motion between the stable and moving components \cite{Yuuda2007}.

-While the use of landmarks facilitates the definition of measurement parameters, the complex anatomy of the mandibular condyle and the articular fossa makes it challenging to define landmarks that correspond either between patients or across different mandibular positions.
-Additionally, landmark positions may vary depending on slice selection and anatomical interpretation, leading to inconsistencies in reference definitions.

-Due to these limitations, and because CBCT provides volumetric imaging, volumetric analysis methods have been developed \cite{TunOo2022,LOPEZ2024}, in which glenoid fossa volume and condylar volume are analyzed.
-Dynamic volumetric analysis involves creating distance maps for each mandibular position and tracking their changes during motion \cite{SHU2022107149}.

-An alternative approach describes TMJ changes in terms of transformation analysis.
-A rigid-body transformation is determined, both from the initial configuration and as an instantaneous change, represented using a screw representation.
-This framework includes the finite helical axis (FHA), describing motion between two configurations, and the instantaneous helical axis (IHA), describing motion at a given instant. \cite{Ancillao2022} proposed averaging these axes to define a mean helical axis (MHA).
-The axis of this transformation is analyzed to determine the direction about which mandibular rotation occurs.
-Recent studies focus on TMJ diagnostics based on motion analysis \cite{MA2025112849}, incorporating both joint space analysis and transformation-based approaches for the classification of temporomandibular disorders (TMD).